l3ocifer/aws-s3-cdn-acm-website/README.md

 - Terraform
 - Node.js and npm

-The script will automatically install the required Python packages (requests and python-dotenv) if they are not already installed.
+The script will automatically create a virtual environment and install the required Python packages (requests and python-dotenv) if they are not already installed.

 ## Running the Script